Work with us

 23-24 October 2019, Bogotá, Colombia

-- Pre-register to Building Resilience in Vulnerable Children
+- Building Resilience in Vulnerable Children

 Join us at the OECD on World Children’s Day for a programme including the report launch of Breaking the Vicious Cycle: Building Resilience in Vulnerable Children, key-note speakers and panel sessions.
 Experts, policy makers, practitioners and civil society will discuss the drivers of unequal outcomes for vulnerable children and the policy responses needed to help these children do better, in particular those living in poverty, in out-of-home care, with mental health difficulties, and in developing countries.